aleszilagyi/aleszilagyi/README.md

 <hr>

 - 🔭 I’m currently working on architecture projects
-- :rocket: I'm currently engaged with the Next Level Week from @Rocketseat
+- :rocket: I'm currently engaged with the Next Level Week from <a href="https://github.com/Rocketseat">@Rocketseat</a>
 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 🤔 I’m looking for help with HTML, CSS and Javascript
 - 💬 Ask me about architecture, art history, color and layout composition